Open Enrollment FAQs

 Yes.
 However, parents must indicate on the Open Enrollment application the Special Education Program Services their child is currently receiving.
 Students requiring special programs as a part of their Individual Educational Program (IEP) can participate in Open Enrollment based on space availability in both the required program and the school of choice.
 Students receiving Speech/Language Services, Resource Specialist Program (RSP) services and students who are fully included may apply for their school of choice through Open Enrollment.

-Parents interested in their child attending a specific special day class (SDC) program should contact their Program Specialist in the Special Education Department: 643-9174.
+Parents interested in their child attending a specific special day class (SDC) program should contact their Program Specialist in the Special Education Department at (916) 643-9174.

 Do all schools participate in the Open Enrollment Program?